websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 > LES Subscribers

-If you have a Liferay Enterprise Search (LES) [subscription](https://www.liferay.com/products/dxp/enterprise-search), you can integrate Elastic's [Kibana monitoring UI](https://www.elastic.co/guide/en/kibana/7.x/introduction.html) with Liferay DXP, so that your monitoring activities can be done within Liferay itself.
+If you have a Liferay Enterprise Search (LES) [subscription](https://www.liferay.com/products/dxp/enterprise-search), you can integrate Elastic's [Kibana monitoring UI](https://www.elastic.co/guide/en/kibana/7.x/introduction.html) with Liferay DXP, so your monitoring activities can be done within Liferay itself.

 ![With LES Monitoring, you can monitor Liferay's indexes from Liferay's UI.](./monitoring-elasticsearch/images/01.png)

-To monitor the [secured](../installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md) Elasticsearch cluster where Liferay's data is indexed,
+Monitoring the [secured](../installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md) Elasticsearch cluster where Liferay's data is indexed takes only five steps:

 1. Tell Elasticsearch to enable data collection.